-Now You will get a short test.
-Please, read all the short stories carefully and answer the questions.
+Now you will get a short test.
+Please read the short stories carefully and answer the questions.
 For each question you can choose more than one answer.

-If the informant chooses the answer 'a' - it means, that the core-meaning is presupposed.
-If he or she chooses the answer 'b' - it suggests that the additive part of the meaning is presupposed.
+If the informant chooses the answer 'a,' it means that the core-meaning is presupposed.
+In contrast, if the informant chooses the answer 'b,' it means that the additive part of the meaning is presupposed.

-The additional advice on conducting this kind of elicitation tasks are provided in section 5.
+For additional advice on conducting this kind of elicitation task, see section 5.

 - 1. Anne and Mark decided to get married.
-At their wedding the guests wore elegant clothes: tuxedoes and chic dresses.
+At their wedding, the guests wore elegant clothes such as tuxedoes and chic dresses.
 It is not the case that $[Mark]F$ wore a tuxedo too.

 - Who wore a tuxedo?

 - a) Mark

-- b) Some other men than Mark
+- b) Someone other than Mark

-- 2. There were a lot of guests at the wedding and they gave flowers to the bride or groom.
-It's not the case that John also gave flowers [to the bride] $F$ .
+- 2. There were a lot of guests at the wedding and many gave flowers to the bride or groom.
+It is not the case that John also gave flowers [to the bride] $F$ .

 - To whom did John give flowers?

-- a) Bride
+- a) To the bride

-- b) Groom
+- b) To the groom

 - 3. The guests really enjoyed the party.
 They danced until dawn the next day.
 Anne and Mark hired a great band.
-It's not the case that the guitarist also $[\text{sang}]F$ songs.
+It is not the case that the guitarist also $[\text{sang}]F$ the songs.

 - What did the guitarist do?

-- a) sang songs
+- a) He sang the songs

-- b) he did other things with the songs than singing them (e.g., playing them)
+- b) He did things with the songs other than singing them (e.g., playing them on the guitar)

-- 4. Anne's parents love dancing, especially her mother.
-It's not the case that Anne's mother also [did the cancan] $F$ .
+4. Anne's parents love dancing, especially her mother.
+It is not the case that Anne's mother also [did the cancan] $F$ .

 - What did Anne's mother do?

 - a) She did the cancan.

-- b) She did things other than dancing cancan.
+- b) She did things other than dancing the cancan.

-7.3.5 Projection out of if-clause - Test
+7.3.5 Projection out of an if-clause - Test

-As was already written in the section 6.4.3, embedding the sentence into the if-clause allows presupposition to be distinguished from assertion: the presupposition projects out of if-clauses, while the assertions do not.
-The test is designed to establish whether the given part of the meaning of the sentence with an additive (core-meaning or additive part of the meaning) is presupposed or asserted.
+As mentioned in section 6.4.3, embedding the sentence in an if-clause allows presupposition to be distinguished from assertion: the presupposition projects out of the if-clause, while the assertion does not.
+This test is designed to establish whether the given part of the meaning of the sentence with an additive (i.e., the core-meaning or the additive part of the meaning) is presupposed or asserted.

-We present four short stories.
-Every story contains an if-clause with an additive particle.
-For each story there are two questions - (a) to the core-meaning and (b) to the additive part of the meaning of the sentence with an additive particle.
-The infromant's task is to answer the given questions.
-If they answer 'yes' to any question, it means that the given part of the meaning projects out of if-clause, and hence is presupposed.
+Four short stories are presented.
+Each story contains an if-clause with an additive particle.
+For each story there are two questions: (a) a question regarding the core-meaning, and (b) a question regarding the additive part of the meaning of the sentence with the additive particle.
+The informant's task is to answer the given questions.
+If the informant answers 'yes' to one of the questions, it means that the given part of the meaning projects out of the if-clause, and hence it is presupposed.

-Have stories, questions and answers translated into the object language.
+Have the stories, questions, and answers translated into the object language.
 Present all the translated material to the informant and ask him or her to answer the questions.
-You can use the following instructions: Now You will get several short stories and questions about them.
-Please, answer the given questions.
+You can use the following instructions:

-The intepretation of the results of the test is as follows: If an informant chooses the answer 'yes' to the question (a), it means that the core-meaning is presupposed.
-If he or she chooses 'yes' to the question (b), it suggests that additive part of the meaning is presupposed.
-The answer 'no' or 'I do not know' (to any question) do not give conclusive results.
-In fact, the answer 'yes' is the only reliable answer from which we can draw conclusions.
+Now you will receive several short stories and questions about them.
+Please answer the given questions.
+The interpretation of the results for this test is as follows: If an informant chooses the answer 'yes' to question (a), it means that the core-meaning is presupposed.
+If an informant chooses the answer 'yes' to question (b), it means that the additive part of the meaning is presupposed.
+The answers 'no' or 'I do not know' to any question do not give conclusive results.
+In fact, the answer 'yes' is the the only answer from which reliable conclusions can be drawn.

-The general methodological guidelines on this kind of elicitation tasks are provided in section 5.
+For general methodological guidelines on this kind of elicitation task, see section 5.